zensum/leia/README.md

 Configuration is loaded on startup and then refreshed every 1 minute.

 It can be retrieved either from a file or from kubernetes custom resources.
-Configuration from kubernetes currently does not support auth providers.

 #### Configuration in files